steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 doing something uncommon, that should not be counted.

 To score a language, simply figure out how many characters it costs to "prevent" a certain type of error, and add that to the total.
-If it is idiomatic to include newlines, count those as one each.
+Do not count newlines.
 Spaces or tabs do not count, but all other punctuation does.
 If a specific check is compiler enforced, like F#'s Option, that is only scored as half as many characters, to weight the fact that this is "safer" code.
 If something needs a library to function, we will not count the import either, as the importing the namespace will have a negligible effect on the code size and complexity.

-If there is a safety feature that is not possible to achieve programmatically, we will add +20 for a "every change run and debug to fix" cost.
+If there is a safety feature that is not possible to achieve programmatically, we will add +30 for a "every change run and debug to fix" cost.

 For example, lets score C# and F#: